manimino/ducks/README.md

 ### Usage

 Find a good day for flying a kite.
-It needs to be sunny skies and have a wind speed between 5 and 10.
+It needs to have sunny skies and a wind speed between 5 and 10.

 ```
 from filterbox import FilterBox